For Prospective Students

 - Whether they have been dishonorably discharged from a branch of the military

 When the applicant answer "yes" to any of those questions, the applicant’s file will be reviewed by the Office of Student Conduct in a process called a Conduct Clearance.
 This process helps determine the applicant’s eligibility to enroll at the University.
+The Conduct Clearance Process will ONLY be initiated for individuals who meet all other admissions requirements.

 To begin a Conduct Clearance, the applicant will need to complete this form from the Office of Student Conduct.